Arrays and Lists in SQL Server

 col = val1 OR col = val2 OR col = val3 OR ...

 val1 etc here can be table columns, variables or constants.
 The parser rewrites the IN expression to a list of OR as soon as it sees it.
 (This explains why you get multiple error messages when you happen to misspell the name of the column left of IN.)
-There is no magical expansion of a variable values.
-The value '1,2,3,4' means exactly that string, not a list of numbers.
+There is no magical expansion of the value in the variable.
+The value '1,2,3,4' means exactly that string, not the numbers 1, 2, 3 and 4.

 How to Handle the List